sducournau/IGN_LIDAR_HD_DATASET/DOCUMENTATION_PROGRESS_REPORT.md

 ## 🚀 Recommendation

-**Proceed to Phase 6 (Examples Documentation)** to create practical examples and tutorials for the new features.
+**Proceed to Phase 7 (Sidebar Reorganization)** to integrate all new documentation into the Docusaurus site navigation.

 The foundation is now complete with:

-- ✅ 8 feature/reference/guide docs created
+- ✅ 12 feature/reference/guide docs created
-- ✅ 6,786+ lines of quality documentation
+- ✅ 9,736+ lines of quality documentation
 - ✅ 100% V5 configuration coverage
 - ✅ Complete classification system documentation
 - ✅ Complete V5 configuration guides
 - ✅ Full migration documentation
+- ✅ 4 comprehensive example tutorials

 ---

 **Report Generated**: October 17, 2025
-**Phases Completed**: 1-5 of 10
+**Phases Completed**: 1-6 of 10
-**Progress**: 50% Complete
+**Progress**: 60% Complete
 **Status**: ✅ **ON TRACK**